Hakujou/efi-hackintosh/README.md

 ### Notes

 Works fine on Catalina with OpenCore 0.5.9.
-RTC seems to cause motherboard in safe mode at next reboot, disabling motherboard errors will hide that issue (RTCMemoryFixup should work and be a cleaner way to handle that, but it would require to search correct offsets).
 iMacPro1,1 SMBios is used as we're using an iGPU-less CPU, hardware acceleration is properly detected on the RX 580.

 ## Desktop (Legacy)